PIX Firewall Device Support

 The DeviceDetails XML sent along with the initial HTTPS POST optionally has information regarding the PIX image, its version and checksum.
 Cisco Configuration Engine returns with the UpdateInfo XML containing image URLs and checksums based on the entries in the directory.
 The PIX downloads and applies images one after the other (and reload itself if required).
 Any error is processed as mentioned below.

 Note There is no notification of successful image download because image distribution might be external to Cisco Configuration Engine and hence the PIX server cannot keep track of the same.
-Also, PIX device does not provide any image upgrade successful indication.
+Also, the PIX device does not provide any image upgrade successful indication.

 All errors are reported by way of HTTPS POST to the error URL using the ErrorList message.

 Each configuration error report (type=error, warning or info) is logged by the Cisco Configuration Engine into pix.log.
 The log file is cyclic to limit disk space usage.
-The content of error-message is the error XML from the PIX device itself.

-Note An error occurring during configuration does not mean that the downloaded configuration has not been applied on the PIX entirely.
+Note An error occurring during configuration does not mean that the downloaded configuration is not been applied on the PIX entirely.
 It only means that the error mentioned in the log file has happened with respect to this particular device.